The exclusive and most exhaustive research report

+The Africa data center construction market size to cross USD 510 million by 2025, growing at a CAGR of 11% during the forecast period.
 The Africa data center construction market is witnessing significant growth, especially in South Africa, Morocco, Kenya, and Nigeria.
 The growing internet population has been a strong factor for growth.
 Government agencies across countries are looking to improve their digital economy.
 They are involved in a variety of smart city projects that fuel the growth of data centers and edge facilities throughout the region.
 African countries such as South Africa, Kenya, and Morocco have started taking initiatives for smart cities and plan to improve network coverage.
 Smart cities are urban development projects that integrate information technology and the Internet of things (IoT) using analytics and sensors to manage cities better.
 Data centers will be the major beneficiaries of smart cities and will require lots of connectivity, data storage, and computing power for analytics.
 Due to an increase in the use of connected devices by businesses and consumers, the concept of edge computing is gaining traction in the Africa data center construction market.
 This has led to the rising demand for high-bandwidth internet in many rural areas, thereby driving the need for the facilities.

 The spread of COVID-19 has affected major countries that have data center operations in Africa.
 Few facilities are affected due to the slowdown in construction works owing to lockdowns and supply chain-related challenges.
 In Africa, the projects that are expected to open between Q1 2020 and Q4 2020 will be partially affected through supply chain-related challenges compared with construction halts.

 This research report includes a detailed segmentation by

 The UPS and generator markets will continue to grow due to the increasing construction of large and mega data center facilities and inaccurate power grid connectivity.
 The power market is expected to witness significant growth due to the non-reliability of power grids in Africa.
 The increased need for data center solutions in the country is expected to fuel the demand for transfer switches and switchgear during the forecast period.
 UPS systems are experiencing a high adoption across the African continent as several countries are incorporated diverse energy sources to run the power infrastructure.
 The facilities are developed to support at rack density of up to 15 kW, with their average PUE being around 1.5.
 Service operators in Africa deploying modular data centers are likely to procure lithium-ion UPS systems with power capacities of less than 100 kVA.
 Also, the adoption of single-rack prefabricated data center solutions will include single-phase lithium-ion systems with a power capacity of less than 10 kVA.
 The generators market is expected to grow because of the continuous construction of large and mega facilities in Africa.
 Data centers built in populated areas are concerned with carbon emission, which is likely to increase the adoption of efficient generator systems.